Australian Exhibition of Women's Work: Content of the exhibition

 The exhibition featured the decorative and fine arts and those associated with women, both amateur and professional and those receiving education and training in several disciplines.
 The exhibition was seen as the harvest of their novel applied works.
-While working-class women were entering the employment in larger numbers, paid labour was however still discouraged amongst their middle class sisters whose products, also on show, were made for home or church, but the exhibition and most of its competitions were open to women of every social strata, with the option to exhibit without competing for a prize.
+While working-class women were entering employment in larger numbers, paid labour was however still discouraged amongst their middle class sisters whose products, also on show, were made for home or church, but the exhibition and most of its competitions were open to women of every social strata, with the option to exhibit without competing for a prize.

 Women had always created art but the exhibition hoped to show how these skills could be turned into a business as designers or trained draughtswomen.
 Needlework art had over 1,000 entries, and Lady Talbot in December 1906 proposed, and in January 1907 offered, 'a special prize for seamstresses to be competed for only by women who earn their livelihood by their needle and whose weekly earnings do not exceed 25/-,' adding that the materials used be 'inexpensive'.
 A horticultural section, in which, as for other categories, prizes were offered in numbers of classes, specified in that case that plants 'must have been grown by the competitor, or else have been in her possession and under her care for at least six months preceding the date of the opening of the exhibition.'.